electronstudio/python_book/chapters/fundamentals.rst

 .. topic:: Exercise

-   Change the Program~\ref{code:shoppinglist} so that it prints the total price of all the items added together.
+   Change the :numref:`code-shoppinglist` so that it prints the total price of all the items added together.